 Celiac Disease Symptom #9: Weight Loss

-Many are excited to see fewer pounds reflected when they step on the scale, but unintended weight loss can be indicative of a bigger issue, as is the case for those with celiac disease.
+Many are excited to see fewer pounds reflected when they step on the scale, but unintended weight loss can be indicative of a more significant issue, as is the case for those with celiac disease.

-Weight loss or inability to gain weight may be indicative of physiological disorders and can even result in a child's failure to thrive due to malabsorption, which is particularly the case for children with celiac disease.
+Weight loss or inability to gain weight may be indicative of physiological disorders.
+It can even result in a child's failure to thrive due to malabsorption, which is particularly the case for children with celiac disease.

 Keeping a keen eye on nutrition, while eliminating gluten from your diet entirely, will go a long way in helping to support proper digestive function, and overall growth and development.